tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 Starting in OCP 4.10 it is possible to [define a particular network configuration](https://docs.openshift.com/container-platform/4.10/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#configuring-host-network-interfaces-in-the-install-config-yaml-file_ipi-install-installation-workflow) for master and worker nodes in the install-config.yaml file.

 In this project a variable called **bonding_nic** can be used to set up a bonding network interface in all nodes.
-The variable is of type boolean and defaults to **false** which means that no bonding NIC will be created, if the user defines the variable as **true** and the OCP version to deploy is 4.10 or above, terraform creates two network interfaces connected to the routable network for all nodes, and ansible adds a **networkConfig** section in the install-config.yaml file for all nodes.
-If either the variable **bonding_nic** is false or the OCP version is older than 4.10 the second nic connected to the routable network will not be created and the install-config.yaml will not have a networkConfig section for any of the nodes.
+The variable is of type boolean and defaults to **false** which means that no bonding NIC will be created.
+If the user defines the variable as **true** and the OCP version to deploy is 4.10 or above, terraform creates two network interfaces connected to the routable network for all nodes, and ansible adds a **networkConfig** section in the install-config.yaml file for all nodes.
+If either the variable **bonding_nic** is false or the OCP version is older than 4.10 the second nic connected to the routable network is not be created and the install-config.yaml does not have a networkConfig section for any of the nodes.

-The installer will create a bonding interface **bond0** to connect the node to the routeable network.
+The installer creates a bonding interface **bond0** to connect the node to the routeable network.

 The individual network interfaces names are hardcoded to ens3 and ens4, which are the names assigned by the RHCOS 8, this may change in future versions of RHCOS.
 ```